joouha/euporie/docs/pages/terminal_graphics.rst

 * **HTML** - rendered by euporie's built-in HTML engine, with text-mode fallback to :program:`w3m`/:program:`elinks`/:program:`lynx`.

-See :doc:`../installation` for the optional dependencies needed by each format.
+See :doc:`installation` for the optional dependencies needed by each format.

 *****************
 Troubleshooting